Cooya/Leboncoin/README.md

 -------
-- watch(request, interval, action)
+### watch(request, interval, action)

-<sub>Watching loop for detect new objects added specified by various criterias.
-Each time a new object is spotted, the function "action" is called with its data in parameter.</sub>
+Watching loop for detect new objects added specified by various criterias.
+Each time a new object is spotted, the function "action" is called with its data in parameter.

 Parameter | Type    | Description | Default value
 --------  | ---     | --- | ---